-Also, if you tried cleaning your aerator and you still have cloudy water, this may be a sign of a problem with your plumbing or water heater.
+Also, if you tried cleaning your aerator and you still have cloudy water, this may be a sign of problems with your plumbing or water heater issues.
 Call your local plumbing professional and they’ll help you sort it out.

 Because cold water can hold more dissolved oxygen than hot water, it’s likely that your cold water will be clear even if your hot water is cloudy.
 This is true even when using the same sink or faucet.

 The easiest way to fix cloudy tap water is by cleaning or replacing the faucet’s water aerator, but this solution only works in certain cases.
 If this is not the issue, then the problem is probably being caused by sediment or the hot water heater, and you may need to get a professional involved.